bharathvaj-ganesan/pricing-page-scraper/README.md

 [ ] - Add API support

-[ ] - Ability to have interactive with frequency and currency toggles.
+[ ] - Ability to have interaction with frequency and currency toggles and scrape.

 ## Running Locally